 Dubai Electricity and Water Authority (DEWA) is working with GE to build the Mohammed bin Rashid Al Maktoum Solar Park in Dubai, the world’s largest single-site solar project.
 At its planned total capacity, it will power up to 1.3 million homes upon completion in 2030.
 The solar park will use GE’s liquid-cooled solar inverters to convert solar panel output to grid-ready electrical currents.

 Meanwhile, the Noor Abu Dhabi solar park, which began operations in June 2019, will offset the UAE’s carbon dioxide emissions by the equivalent of 200,000 cars per year.
-“Here in the United Arab Emirates, it is eye-opening to see renewables on the rise,” said UN Secretary General António Guterres.
-“Scaling up renewables in all countries is not just an urgent need for tackling global warming – it makes economic sense.”
+UN Secretary General António Guterres visited the site after it launched, calling it “the kind of clean and efficient solution needed to address the global climate emergency.”

 The first Middle Eastern nation to sign the Paris Agreement, the UAE is committed to global partnership and domestic policy for a low-carbon future.
 In 2010, the International Renewable Energy Agency (IRENA) – an intergovernmental organization that promotes sustainability – established its headquarters in the UAE, marking the first time an international organization with global membership has been headquartered in the region.

 In January 2021, the UAE launched the Abu Dhabi Hydrogen Alliance, which will advance low-carbon green and blue hydrogen in emerging international markets and help build a substantial hydrogen economy in the UAE.